DingoGoesBingo/Seed-Database-Manager/README.md

 The dockerfile *should* be detected and start building the image, which usually takes around 15-20 minutes since it has to download a bunch of dependencies.
 I don't think you should need to change anything in the dockerfile, but if it keeps crashing, you may need to make changes to the dockerfile itself.

-To prevent some headaches later, I would recommend making sure that both the PostgreSQL and GitHub object in railway are being hosted in the same region.
+To prevent some headaches later, I would recommend making sure that both the PostgreSQL and GitHub object in railway are being hosted in the same region (the build sometimes crashes migrating the host).
 This can be accessed in the settings for each of these on Railway.

 ### Step 9.
 Accessing the tool!

 Once it finishes building, it is now accessable on your browser!
-The link can be found by clicking the GitHub object on Railway immediately under the deployments tab.
+The link can be found by clicking the GitHub object on Railway, found immediately under the *deployments* tab.
 You can change this link by navigating to the settings tab and scrolling down to the networking section!